 This played out in real life last evening, and it wasn’t pretty.
 My parents are due to travel today, and yesterday, I tried to check them in.
 So we reached the web check-in page where a cool dude tells us nothing above the fold about the new changes.

 Next, we go through the rigmarole.
 Still no sight of trying to get their hand in my wallet.

 And now, it pops up like…. surprise!

 So guess what did I do then?
-I closed that window and abandoned check in.
-And when we checked them in this morning for the evening flight, everything on the plane was open and they were in the 20s in terms of those who had already checked in on the plane.
-Clearly this wasn’t encouraging enough people to check in beforehand, and they would all now want to check in at the airport.
+I closed that window and abandoned check-in.
+And when we checked them in this morning for the evening flight, everything on the plane was open, and they were in the 20s in terms of those who had already checked in on the plane.
+This wasn’t encouraging enough people to check in beforehand, and they would all now want to check in at the airport.
 This is a complete U-turn from a time when this same airline would pay people 250 JPMiles to check in online.

 Most people will wonder, why are they not being able to select a seat for free.
 I had some background to this issue a few days ago when a reader tweeted to me, but I thought I would soon be able to test-drive this new enhancement for myself.

 Like I said ahead, most of us will be made to pay for check-in now.
 And to think, there is no formal notification of this combination of the seat select feature with the check-in capability of the airline.
 Many will feel the pinch of this system as it inconveniences them, as in the example above.
 And many will ignorantly pay up thinking this is the only way they can get a seat assigned.
 Unfortunately, they haven’t been warned except in a footnote somewhere on the check-in page.

 As a shareholder, I should be happy about this move, but what happened to the days of being transparent?